 - NCARB ARE website – Find a complete overview of this exam, along with practice graphic vignettes and other study resources, including a Preparing for the ARE section.

-The AIBC hosts a free Oral Review Preparation Workshop before each round of Oral Reviews.
+The AIBC hosts a free Oral Exam Preparation Workshop before each oral exam.
 Attendance is highly recommended for all Intern Architects AIBC and Broadly Experienced Applicant (BEA) candidates.
 Mentors of intern architects are also welcome.

 Apply for registration as an Intern Architect AIBC